garrido02/CS50_AI/README.md

 ### Project 0 - Search:

- #### 0a - Degrees - Find the minimum connection between actors that haven't been on a movie together.
+ #### 0a - Degrees - Finds the shortest path between any two actors by choosing a sequence of movies that connects them.